dandan154/IndustrialTeamProject/README.md

     }
 ```

 The above GeoJSON example generates a single coordinate on the map.
 It has a unique date property within it.
 This is important as it allows the wrld.time library to effectively time sequence the data.
 Further properties may be included where required.

-#### Included Tools
+Alternatively the library accepts the use of a url link to the data.

-# Credits
+# Dependencies
  - WRLD3D - https://wrld3d.com/wrld.js/latest/docs/api/
  - Leaflet.heat - https://github.com/Leaflet/Leaflet.heat
  - simpleheat - https://github.com/mourner/simpleheat